-For the ETFE skylight to resist specified snow and wind loads, and hail impact, design was focused on the individual foil thickness, number of layers and internal cushion pressure.
-The cushions are inflated with a built-in blower/compressor that maintains air between the individual layers and pre-stresses each layer resulting in a dome shaped skylight that is stable against wind and snow loads1.
-The skylight manufacturer used RJC's recommendations for snow and wind loads, and Calgary's temperature fluctuations to ensure conformity with the local standards.
+For the ETFE skylight to resist specified snow and wind loads and hail impact, the design was focused on the individual foil thickness, number of layers, and internal cushion pressure.
+The cushions are inflated with a built-in blower / compressor that maintains air between the individual layers and pre-stresses each layer, resulting in a domeshaped skylight that is stable against wind and snow loads.1 The skylight manufacturer used RJC's recommendations for snow and wind loads and Calgary's temperature fluctuations to ensure conformity with the local standards.

 RJC posed the question regarding hail impact damage testing for the ETFE.
-The manufacturer provided a paper with test results from experiments conducted in Zurich, Switzerland.
+The manufacturer provided a paper outlining test results from experiments conducted in Zurich and Switzerland.
 It also highlighted case studies with hail damage.
-The results showed that the ETFE can, indeed, be damaged by hail, dependent on the size of individual hail pieces and temperature of the film itself2.
-The extent of damage varies from dimpling of the surface to full puncture2.
-Given that Calgary experiences severe hail storms during spring and summer months, with hail pieces 25 millimetres to 50 millimetres in size, this was an imperative design load to consider.
+The results showed that ETFE can, indeed, be damaged by hail, depending on the size of individual hail pieces and the temperature of the film itself.2 The extent of damage varies from dimpling of the surface to full puncturing.2

+Given that Calgary, Alberta experiences severe hailstorms during spring and summer months, with hail pieces ranging from 25 to 50 millimetres in size, this was an imperative design load to consider.
 The solution was incorporating a three-layer system with a slightly under-inflated outer cushion.
-The inner and outer layers (IL, OL) are each 250μm thick, while the middle layer (ML) is 100μm thick, as shown in Figure 1.
+The inner and outer layers (IL and OL) are each 250 micrometres thick, while the middle layer (ML) is 100 micrometres thick, as shown in Figure 1 (on page 15).

-The two cushions are inflated to different internal pressures, with the inner cushion at 300Pa, and the outer at 250Pa1.
-The translucency of the ETFE foil was reduced slightly, with a three layered system; however, the resultant light transmittance was approximately 76 per cent3, which was within acceptable range for the panda exhibit.
-The inner ETFE layer is supported by steel pipe arches that are fastened to steel perimeter beams made of square tube sections.
-The beams are further supported by steel columns also made of square sections.
+The two cushions are inflated to different internal pressures, with the inner cushion at 300Pa, and the outer at 250Pa.1 The translucency of the ETFE foil was reduced slightly, with a three-layered system; however, the resultant light transmittance was approximately 76 per cent,3 which was within an acceptable range for the panda exhibit.
+The inner ETFE layer is supported by steel pipe arches fastened to steel perimeter beams made of square tube sections.
+The beams are further supported by steel columns, which are also made of square sections.
 Tension rods are incorporated throughout the frames to mitigate deflection of the structure.